-We’re well into January, and that means a lot of Seattle condo buyers are starting to come out of the woodworks following the holidays.
-And many are wondering the same thing: What will the Seattle condo market be like in 2021?
+We’re heading into 2022, and that means a lot of Seattle condo buyers are starting to come out of the woodworks following the holidays.
+And many are wondering the same thing: What will the Seattle condo market be like in 2022?
 Are prices expected to continue rising?
 And what about inventory?

 Seattle’s condo market remained tight in December 2021 due to tight inventory.
 This supply-and-demand imbalance is pushing prices north.

 Condo inventory is not expected to get much better in Seattle and surrounding areas.
-Right now, there is just a 2-month supply of condos.
+Right now, there is just a 1.3-month supply of condos.
 Four to six months of supply is considered a balanced market, while anything under three months is considered a seller’s market.
-Clearly, we are still in seller’s market territory for condos, despite the overall Seattle housing market experiencing some cooling right now.
+Clearly, we are still in seller’s market territory for condos.

-That said, there are a few new high-rise development projects in the works for Seattle and nearby Bellevue, which may help to beef up inventory and relieve the situation slightly.
+That said, there are a few new high-rise development projects in the works for Seattle and nearby Bellevue, which could help to beef up inventory at some point and relieve the situation slightly.
 However, demand continues, so it will still be a competitive market in Seattle in the coming months.

 But most of Seattle is zoned for low-rise complexes, which puts a cap on the number of high-rise buildings that can go up in the city, thereby limiting the number of condo towers that can be built.
 In turn, this keeps Seattle rental rates pretty high.

-In Seattle, the median price for a condo is roughly $505,000.
-Condos that are considered “hot” are selling really quickly. , which is down by 11% from the same time last year.
+In Seattle, the median price for a condo is roughly $492,500, and on the Eastside, it’s around $558,000.
+Condos that are considered “hot” are selling really quickly.

 Inventory is the big story here — or lack thereof.
 The close-out of certain condo complexes over the recent past – such as Insignia and Luma (the only new condominium towers completed in Seattle within the last few years) – has also contributed to the inventory crunch.